 The leachate or effluent from your septic system eventually filters through the soil and becomes groundwater.
-If your system was located and installed properly and maintained, this arrangement works to naturally filter out the pollutants.
+If your system was located and installed properly and is maintained, this arrangement works to naturally filter out the pollutants.
 However, inadequately functioning and/or failing septic systems contribute to groundwater contamination.
-Wastewater from septic systems may include many types of contaminants, such as nitrates, harmful bacteria and viruses.
+Waste water from septic systems may include many types of contaminants, such as nitrates, harmful bacteria and viruses.

 Protect Your Septic System